PizzaThatCodes/AFKMania/README.md

 ![License](https://img.shields.io/badge/License-CC0-blue.svg)
 ![Build Status](https://img.shields.io/badge/Build-Passing-brightgreen)

-AFKMania is a versatile and customizable AFK (Away From Keyboard) system for Minecraft 1.20.4 servers.
+AFKMania is a versatile and customizable AFK (Away From Keyboard) system for Minecraft 1.20.4 to 1.21 servers.
 It provides multiple modules to choose from, including a WorldGuard region-based system that allows you to set specific rewards for players who stay AFK in designated areas.

 ## Features